 Failure to provide the insurance credit score adverse action notice-owner-occupied dwelling fire (including homeowners') and tenant policies.
 Section 38.2-2126 A 2 of the Code of Virginia requires any insurer that takes an adverse action, based in whole or in part, upon credit information must provide notice to the applicant or insured that the adverse action was based in whole or in part on credit.
-The notice must also provide a statement of the primary factors or characteristics that were used as the basis for the adverse action or notify the applicant or insured that he may request such information.
-For the purposes of § 38.2-2126 of the Code of Virginia, an adverse action is defined as a denial, refusal to renew, or cancellation of, an increase in any charge for or refusal to apply a discount, placement in a less favorable tier, or a reduction or other adverse or unfavorable change in the terms of coverage or amount of, any insurance, existing or applied for, in connection with underwriting, tier placement, or rating, where the reason for any of these actions is the insured's credit information.
-If the insurer would have taken the same action(s) had the insured's credit information not been a factor, then not adverse action has occurred.
-The notice should specify that the insurer "will" review the applicant/insured's credit history versus "may use" this information.
+The notice must also provide a statement of the primary factors or characteristics that were used as the basis for the adverse action, or notify the applicant or insured that he may request such information.
+For the purposes of § 38.2-2234 of the Code of Virginia, an adverse action is defined as a denial, refusal to renew, or cancellation of, an increase in any charge for or refusal to apply a discount, placement in a less favorable tier, or a reduction or other adverse or unfavorable change in the terms of coverage or amount of, any insurance, existing or applied for, in connection with underwriting, tier placement, or rating, where the reason for any of these actions is the insured's credit information.
+If the insurer would have taken the same action(s) had the insured's credit information not been a factor, then no adverse action has occurred.